 Biodiversity responses to modern climate change are dependent on past climate (Antão et al., 2020; Mathes et al., 2021; Svenning et al., 2015).
 Paleoclimate was an important driver of both extinction and diversification dynamics in the Quaternary (Lister, 2004; Maldonado-Coelho, 2012; Postigo-Mijarra et al., 2010; Svenning et al., 2015).
 However, the effect of paleoclimate on deep-time origination dynamics is largely unknown.

-Paleoclimate might affect origination dynamics through a wide variety of ecological mechanism.
-If short-term change adds to a long-term temperature trend in the same direction (e.g. a short-term cooling following a prolonged cooling trend), species are more likely to loose adaptations to the climatic situation due to niche conservatism (Hopkins et al., 2014; Stigall, 2014; Wiens & Graham, 2005).
+Paleoclimate might affect origination dynamics through a wide variety of ecological mechanisms.
+If short-term change adds to a long-term temperature trend in the same direction (e.g. a short-term cooling following a prolonged cooling trend), species are less likely to have adaptations to the climatic situation due to niche conservatism (Hopkins et al., 2014; Stigall, 2014; Wiens & Graham, 2005).
 This maladjustment might result in bottleneck and subsequent founder effects, as well as ecological releases (Button, 2017; Gilman et al., 2010; Raup, 1979).
 These ecological effects have been shown to influence rates of evolution and speciation (Templeton, 2008; Wahl et al., 2002).
 Additionally, paleoclimate can hypothetically drive origination rates of marine genera through global sea level changes, affecting the amount of habitat fragmentation in the continental shelf area.
 Habitat fragmentation and loss is known to be correlated to the rate of ecological interactions (Schuler et al., 2017; Tilman, 1994; James W. Valentine, 1968) and speciation rates (Alroy, 2008; Mayr & O’Hara, 1986).

 Building on these ecological concepts through which paleoclimate might affect origination dynamics, we expect that the interaction between climate change with previous temperature trends is a strong determinant of origination rates in the deep-time fossil record.
-We explicitly hypothesize that origination processes are stronger influenced by temperature change if the change adds to a previous temperature trend in the same direction (synergistic paleoclimate interaction) rather than if the focal change withdraws previous trends (antagonistic paleoclimate interaction).
+We explicitly hypothesize that origination processes are stronger influenced by temperature change, if the change adds to a previous temperature trend in the same direction (synergistic paleoclimate interaction) rather than if the focal change withdraws previous trends (antagonistic paleoclimate interaction).

 Here we analyze how global trajectories of paleoclimate can affect origination probabilities of twelve marine fossil phyla in the last 485 million years (Annelida, Arthropoda, Brachiopoda, Bryozoa, Chordata, Cnidaria, Echinodermata, Foraminifera, Hemichordata, Hyolitha, Mollusca, Porifera).
 We use paleoclimate interactions as explanatory variables, which are defined as the interaction of short-term climate change with long-term temperature trends.
 We first apply regression models using traditional paleo-temperature variables and sample-standardized genus-level fossil data using a dynamic modeling framework.
 Dynamic implies that we let the long-term trend vary for each paleoclimate interaction, and subsequently select the best performing model.
 We then test whether cumulative paleoclimate interactions increase the origination probability of fossil taxa.
 Our results show, on average, a substantial increase in origination rates whenever a short-term cooling adds on a long-term cooling trend.
 To estimate whether this increase is caused by a reduction in available habitat space subsequently to cooling-cooling paleoclimate interaction, we then analyzed the effect of a proxy for shelf-area habitat space on origination rates using the same modeling framework.